hamid-kamalpour/jsdbcore/README.md

 	modelTree.save(); //Save in database
 </pre>

-A three line insert.
+A three line insert api.
 Aditionally you can setup a callback like this:

 <pre>
 	var model = JSDbCore.Model.New({store: 'trees', database: 'forest'});